Fifth Avenue is one of the world’s most illustrious shopping destinations. Does your NYC itinerary include these must-visit stops?

 Fifth Avenue is home to some of the most well-known and luxurious department stores in the world.
 A mecca for shopaholics, the New York-obsessed, and anyone who’s secretly dreamed of being Blair Waldorf or Carrie Bradshaw, Fifth Avenue offers an experience unlike any other, even if your budget only allows for a little window shopping.

-During the upcoming holiday season, city storefronts come alive with magnificent window displays — giving you yet another reason to add these four iconic department stores to your to-do list.
+City storefronts come alive with magnificent window displays — giving you yet another reason to add these four iconic department stores to your to-do list.

 Barney’s is where the posh go to shop, and for good reason.
 Barney Pressman opened the upscale shop in 1923 with a mere $500 investment, and began selling high-end clothing at discounted prices.
 By the 70s, the store held more than 60,000 suits, including high fashion styles from Pierre Cardin, Christian Dior and Givenchy.
 In fact, Barney’s was the first U.S. store to stock the full Giorgio Armani line.
 Women’s clothing appeared on the scene later, alongside cosmetics, gifts and housewares.